adamdonen/champion/index.md

 ## **Fifth Win Today (11th Place)**

-To be perfectly honest, I have not read your fantasy football book — but that’s probably for the best, considering the performances you’ve displayed since writing it.
-The title for the sequel should be *“I Don’t Know Fantasy Football.”* 🫡
+Another fantasy season at the bottom of the standings.
+My epic comeback on MNF propelled my squad to domiance but to be perfectly honest, I have not read your fantasy football book but that’s probably for the best, considering the performances you’ve displayed since writing it.*15 - 27* 😬 The title for the sequel should be *“I Don’t Know Fantasy Football.”* 🫡

 <div class="responsive-video">
   <video controls>